Libertree/libertree/doc/protocol.md

 A requester would use NEW-IP to inform a responder that its IP has changed.

-### MEMBER

-Request Parameters:

-    {
-      "uuid": <uuid>,
-      "username": <username>
-    }

-Response Structure:

-    { "code": "OK" }

-A requester would use MEMBER to tell a remote server about one of its local members.

 ### SHARING-REQUEST

 Request Parameters:

     {
-      "from_member_uuid": <member uuid>,
-      "to_member_uuid": <member uuid>
+      "from_username": <username>,
+      "to_username": <username>
     }

 Response Structure:

     { "code": "OK" }
     |
-    {
-      "code": "NOT FOUND",
+    { "code": "NOT FOUND" }
-      "from_member_uuid": <uuid>,
-      |
-      "to_member_uuid": <uuid>,
-    }

-If the responder has no record of one of the provided member uuids, it MUST respond with a "NOT FOUND" code and provide the uuid that was not found.
+If the responder has no record of the to_username, it MUST respond with a "NOT FOUND" code.

-If it is the from_member_uuid which is not found, the requester SHOULD issue a MEMBER request with that uuid.

 ### SHARING-RETRACT

 Request Parameters:

     {
-      "from_member_uuid": <member uuid>,
-      "to_member_uuid": <member uuid>
+      "from_username": <username>,
+      "to_username": <username>
     }

 Response Structure:

     { "code": "OK" }
     |
-    {
-      "code": "NOT FOUND",
+    { "code": "NOT FOUND" }
-      "from_member_uuid": <uuid>,
-      |
-      "to_member_uuid": <uuid>,
-    }

-If the responder has no record of one of the provided member uuids, it MUST respond with a "NOT FOUND" code and provide the uuid that was not found.
+If the responder has no record of the to_username, it MUST respond with a "NOT FOUND" code.

-If the responder recognizes both member uuids, it MUST respond with an "OK" code, regardless of whether or not a matching sharing request was actually pending.
+If the responder has a record of a member with the to_username, it MUST respond with an "OK" code, regardless of whether or not a matching sharing request was actually pending.

 ### SHARING-ACCEPT

 Request Parameters:

     {
-      "from_member_uuid": <member uuid>,
-      "to_member_uuid": <member uuid>
+      "from_username": <username>,
+      "to_username": <username>
     }

 Response Structure:

     { "code": "OK" }
     |
-    {
-      "code": "NOT FOUND",
+    { "code": "NOT FOUND" }
-      "from_member_uuid": <uuid>,
-      |
-      "to_member_uuid": <uuid>,
-    }

-If the responder has no record of one of the provided member uuids, or has no record of a pending sharing request which matches, it MUST respond with a "NOT FOUND" code and provide the uuid that was not found.
+If the responder has no record of the to_username, or has no record of a pending sharing request which matchesit MUST respond with a "NOT FOUND" code.

 If the responder has a matching pending sharing request, it MUST respond with an "OK" code.